Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 Another option is mind-controlling the receptionists and have them escort the PCs directly to Oddie's office.

-And, of course, the group can always go in with blades drawn and kill every devil in sight until they reach Oddie, who will be ready to fight them instead of talking.
-There's an opportunity for extra heroics here in rescuing the guy who's being tortured in the contract signing room, even though he's a bit of an asshole himself.
+Finally, the group can always go in with blades drawn and kill every devil in sight until they reach Oddie, who will be ready to fight them instead of talking.

 Peaceful routes still give you all the XP you would have gotten for defeating these devils in combat, even Oddie.
 You miss out on some loot, but there's